Monthly Highlights on the Climate System

 'Monthly Highlights on the Climate System' has been issued in PDF format since March 2007 as a monthly bulletin focusing on the monthly highlights of the monitoring results.

-- In the equatorial Pacific, remarkably positive SST anomalies were observed in the western part.
+- In the equatorial Pacific, remarkably positive SST anomalies were observed over the western part, and remarkably negative SST anomalies were observed over the eastern part.

-- Convective activity was enhanced over the latitude band of 10ºN in Africa and the northwestern Indian Ocean, and was suppressed from the northern part of the Bay of Bengal to the seas east of the Philippines, over the central to eastern part of the southern equatorial Indian Ocean, and over the tropical North Atlantic.
+- Convective activity was enhanced over the southwestern tropical Indian Ocean and South Asia, and suppressed from the northern part of the South China Sea to the seas northeast of the Philippines and over the western and central equatorial Pacific.

-- In the 500-hPa height field, positive anomalies were seen over the seas southwest of the Kamchatka Peninsula and the seas south of Alaska, and from Greenland to eastern Canada, and negative anomalies were seen over the central part of North America and over northern Europe.
+- In the 500-hPa height field, positive anomalies were seen over the seas south of Greenland, northeastern Europe, and the northern part of Eastern Siberia, and negative anomalies were seen over southern Europe, Western Siberia, the southwestern part of Eastern Siberia, and southern Alaska.

-- The westerly jet stream shifted northward from its normal position over Japan.
+- The subtropical jet stream was stronger than normal over Northern Africa and Central Asia, and shifted northward from its normal position over East Asia.

 Full version (PDF)